maidsafe/safe_network/sn_node_manager/README.md

 ## Local Networks

 Safenode Manager can also create local networks, which are useful for development or quick experimentation.
 In a local network, nodes will run as processes rather than services.
+Local operations are defined under the `local` subcommand.

 To create a local network, use the `run` command:
 ```
-$ safenode-manager run
+$ safenode-manager local run
 =================================================
              Launching Local Network
 =================================================